-Spinal Injuries Ireland (SII) offer an exceptional national service through or Community Outreach Officers (COO), Peer Support Programme and Activities Programme.
+Spinal Injuries Ireland (SII) offers an exceptional national service through our Community Outreach Officers (COO), Peer Support Programme and Activities Programme.
 Contact with us after discharge is a crucial factor in helping people to envisage a life with SCI and to come to terms with the reality of injury and disability.
 Those who sustain a spinal cord injury have difficulties following discharge with housing, interpersonal relationships, employment, transport and with having their personal care needs met.
 This is where our COO are instrumental in empowering the service user to set and achieve realistic goals using the principle of active support.

-One to one support and information from an SII Community Outreach Officer (COO).
+One to one support and information from a SII Community Outreach Officer (COO).
 This service is available to provide on-going personalised support services for people with a spinal cord injury and their families patients and their families in hospital or at home.

 Active support and goal setting is used to ensure inclusion socially, through sport, education, training and employment.